iradualbert/searching-visualizer/README.md

+# Searching Algorithms Visualizer

   *This project was built using [React.js](https://reactjs.org/) along with [Bootstrap](https://getbootstrap.com/).*

+   You can play around with it. [https://iradualbert.github.io/searching-visualizer/](https://iradualbert.github.io/searching-visualizer/)

 This project showcases how searching an element in a sorted array works  using  4 different searching algorithms.
 `Linear search algorithm` is the simplest searching algorithm.
 In this type, we go through the entire array until we find the element we are looking  for.
 The array doesn't have to be sorted, but for now, we'll be using  sorted arrays since other algorithms only work with sorted arrays.
 Apart from linear search which is a sequential algorithm, all algorithms use divide and conquer techniques to search for the value.